 I love my gluten-free beef empanadas and serve them often to my family.
 But the other night we had guests over, and one of them is a vegetarian.
 So I was on a mission to see if I could make low carb and gluten-free vegetarian empanadas.

 The answer is a resounding YES!
 These empanadas are so flavorful, and the dough is amazing and very easy to make.

-And when you envelop a savory, tasty filling in a delicious, puffy crust, as you do in this vegetarian empanadas recipe, how could you possibly go wrong?
+And when you envelop a savory, tasty filling in a delicious, golden and puffy crust, how could you possibly go wrong?